ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 See also :ref:`single_encrypted_variable`

 After you added the encrypted value to a var file, you can see the original value by using the debug module.
-Please note if your YAML file defines the `ansible_connection` variable (as we used in our example), it will take effect when you execute the command below.
+Please note if your YAML file defines the `ansible_connection` variable, it will take effect when you execute the command below.
 To prevent this, please make a copy of the file without the ansible_connection variable.

 .. code-block:: console